Setup

 </html>

-Then on whatever page or popup you want to use to display the login, you can simply add something like this:
+Then on whatever page or popup you want to use to display the login, you can simply use $user.login() like this example:

 <button on:click|preventDefault={$user.login()}>